Bocks90/KurlyKNaturals/README.md

 ### Offers Features
 * The Hero Image has the same features as the homepage image.
 The only difference was the image used.
 * The Service section has two paragraphs aligned side by side with each other that explain the services we offer.
 The paragraphs fall on top of each other when viewed on smaller screens.
 This section also has two images side by side that respond the same as the text.
 Below this is a contact us button that directs you to the Contact us page.
-* The Products section consists of 3 divs placed side by side with another..
+* The Products section consists of 3 divs placed side by side with another.
 Inside each div you have a header with the products name with the image below, followed be a description of the product.
 On smaller devices the div sections fall on top of each other.
 ### Contact Features
 * The form was built to appear differently depending on the screen sizes to improve the visual appearance. ( This can be seen in the Contact us section)
 * The form has a field to enter your Name using text which was done using the input=’”text”